Accessible Web Content and Digital Documents Checklist

 • Avoid using the same alternative text for two different images on the same page.
 (Example: img 1: "RCTC campus", img 2: "RCTC campus")

-• Avoid using text within images or embedded flyers to convey information that could be conveyed using headings and regular text.
+• Avoid using text within images or embedded fliers to convey information that could be conveyed using headings and regular text.
 Assistive technology cannot read text embedded within images.
 If images must include text, ensure that the same information is provided as alternative text in the image properties or real text on the page.

 • Embed images at the beginning or end of sentences or paragraphs, rather than in the middle of text, so not to disrupt the flow of screen readers.